-Microsoft Excel X
+Microsoft Excel

 Want to save your changes to 'Book4'?

-S ave Save A ll Do n 't Save Cancel
+Save All Do n 't Save Cancel

-Instructions: Results/ Comments: 1.
-Click the File Tab and choose Options The Options window opens. from the categories on the left.
-2. Select Quick Access Toolbar from the list of The Quick Access Toolbar controls are displayed in the Options window. categories on the left.
-3. In the Choose Commands from: drop-The list of available options changes. down choose All Commands.
-4. Scroll down through the list to find and Every command in Excel is now available, they are listed in alphabetical order. select Close All.
-5. Click the [Add] button and then click the The command is now listed in the right column of commands (these are the [OK] button. commands already on the QAT).
-You can also double-click a command to add it to the QAT.
-6. In the QAT, click the newly added [Close All open files are now closed.
-If there are any unsaved changes in a workbook, you All] button.
-If prompted to save any will be prompted to save before closing. changes choose Don't Save.
+- 1. Click the File Tab and choose Options from the categories on the left. - 2.
+Select Quick Access Toolbar from the list of categories on the left. - 3.
+In the Choose Commands from: dropdown choose All Commands. - 4.
+Scroll down through the list to find and select Close All. - 5.
+Click the [Add] button and then click the [OK] button. - 6.
+In the QAT, click the newly added [Close All] button.
+If prompted to save any changes choose Don't Save.